-Marilyn McGuire, our founder, continues as a consultant to the Nautilus program, and has trained many members of the Readers and Judges Group to review the submitted books in the well-developed and thorough Nautilus Awards process during the first fifteen years of the program.
+Marilyn McGuire, our founder and emeritus consultant to the program, trained many members of the Readers and Judges Group to review the submitted books in the well-developed and thorough Nautilus Awards process during the first fifteen years of the program.

 We are grateful to all the reviewers, judges, staff, advisors, volunteers, and other professionals who are involved with the program.

-To our Authors and Publishers – We are grateful for your support over the years – and we look forward with joy to the arrival of new entries in the 20th Nautilus Season.
+To our Authors and Publishers – We are deeply grateful for your support over the years – and we look forward with joy to the arrival of new entries in the 2019 Nautilus Season.